snimmagadda1/s11a.com/content/06-09-2021/index.md

 ## Github App setup essentials
 In order to automate, we'll need to build an application that can perform actions in response to something happening.
+Github publishes some handy [events](https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types) whenever something happens.
+At it's core, the bot we're going to build is a server that will interpret and respond to these events to do something useful.
 The process of creating a Github app is relatively straightforward and outlined in depth [here](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app).

 Set the homepage & callback URL to anything (don't need them for our bot's purposes).
 However, make sure webhooks are set to active.
 For the webhook URL, I recommend heading over to [smee.io](https://smee.io) to generate a development webhook URL to start.
 Smee provides a handy node package we can run to receive forwarded events.
 During development, smee will act as the middleman to allow our localhost to receive Github event payloads.
 When the bot is ready to be deployed, we will change the webhook URL to our deployment's domain name.